carpentries/instructor-training/episodes/12-live.md

 > What are some of the advantages of live coding?
 What are
 > some of the challenges?
 {: .challenge}

-> ## Live Coding
->
-> After the instructor gives a live coding demo, practice live coding for 5-10 minutes
-> with a partner.
-{: .challenge}

-> Teaching is theater not cinema.
-> - Neal Davis

 One of the key teaching practices used at Software and Data Carpentry workshops is *live coding*: instructors don't use slides,